businj/Practice-Practise-Praxis/README.md

 ASTAR TECHNICAL UPDATES

+Astar is the first Polkadot parachain to add light client support.
+Shiden will also support [Light Clients](https://github.com/polkadot-js/apps/pull/8262/files).
+Also publish guide for users, [HERE](https://medium.com/astar-network/decentralising-astar-with-light-clients-335bb9017546)

 Astar submits farming contracts to [wasm-showcase-dapps](https://github.com/AstarNetwork/wasm-showcase-dapps/tree/main/farming).
+There is a collection of templates to build dApps in WASM.

 Astar release [v4.32.0](https://github.com/AstarNetwork/Astar/releases/tag/v4.32.0) introduces XVM prototype v2 into Shibuya runtime.
 The latest XVM repository at [ink-xvm-sdk](https://github.com/AstarNetwork/ink-xvm-sdk).

+Hoonsubin (Astar CTO) submits [sub0-XVM-workshop](https://github.com/hoonsubin/sub0-xvm-workshop) repo.
+A demo of controlling EVM ERC20 tokens from a Substrate native account.
+Repo contains the full project to create a development environment where projects can reside either in EVM with Ethereum signers or WASM contract with Substrate native signers.

 Astar officially releases a Swanky v1.
 A tool for WASM smart contract developers, with support for integration tests.
-Swanky CLI can be downloaded via [NPM] (https://www.npmjs.com/package/@astar-network/swanky-cli#usage).
+Swanky CLI can be downloaded via [NPM](https://www.npmjs.com/package/@astar-network/swanky-cli#usage).
 The latest documentation for Swanky can be found at the following:
 -[Swanky CLI Github](https://github.com/AstarNetwork/swanky-cli)
 -[Swanky-Node Github](https://github.com/AstarNetwork/swanky-node)

-Hoonsubin (Astar CTO) submits [sub0-XVM-workshop](https://github.com/hoonsubin/sub0-xvm-workshop) repo.
-A demo of controlling EVM ERC20 tokens from a Substrate native account.
-Repo contains the full project to create a development environment where projects can reside either in EVM with Ethereum signers or WASM contract with Substrate native signers.

-Astar is the first Polkadot parachain to add light client support.
-Shiden will also support [Light Clients](https://github.com/polkadot-js/apps/pull/8262/files).
-Also publish guide for users, [HERE](https://medium.com/astar-network/decentralising-astar-with-light-clients-335bb9017546)
+Pull-request merged for [dApp staking on Ledger](https://github.com/LedgerHQ/app-astar/pull/2), for dev mode.

 Entries for Polkadot's LATAM Hackathon Bounties being posted, [HERE](https://github.com/AstarNetwork/AstarBounties/pulls).

-Pull-request merged for [dApp staking on Ledger](https://github.com/LedgerHQ/app-astar/pull/2), for dev mode.